“A”-18

 390.21 mentula: vulgar L. prick, cock.
 Mentula is the pseudonym for a decadent character that appears in a number of Catullus’ poems; see particularly Carmina 115 included in TP 10.
 See 8.50.9.

 390.21 SWAN: see 407.24.
-The dirty sailor joke of lines 390.20-23, intermixed with some other materials, is wide-spread and there are different versions; the most frequent appears in William Gaddis, The Recognitions (1955): 657.
+The dirty sailor joke of lines 390.20-23, intermixed with some other materials, is wide-spread in diverse versions; the most common appears in William Gaddis, The Recognitions (1955): 657.

 390.24 found in the debris of the acropolis / a long lost right leg…: from a 28 August 1963 letter from Cid Corman reporting on a discovery by his close friend, the archaeologist Judith Perlzweig Binder (1921-2013), who for many years taught at the American School of Classical Studies in Athens: “She’s found, on the Acropolis, among centuries of debris a long lost right leg of Athena from the Parthenon pediment!”
 (HRC 22.8).